Burnout in Medical Students & Residents: What to Do About It

 4 | Vacations Are Not as Helpful as You Think

 Now, an important point about vacations.
 Contrary to popular belief, they may not be as helpful as you think.
 The reduction in burnout symptoms is short-lived, lasting on average less than 3 weeks.
-Plus, we want sustainable fixes, and vacations are relatively infrequent if you work in the medical profession.
+Plus, we want sustainable fixes, and vacations are relatively infrequent in the medical profession.

 Addressing Systemic Burnout